iAshish06/iAshish06/README.md

 - 👋 Hi, I’m Ashish Raj
 - 👀 I’m interested in Data science.
-- 🌱 I’m currently about to finish my Master's in Economics (wirh econometrics as my elective) and learning Python, SQL and SPSS to build a career as a Data Scientist.
+- 🌱 I’m currently about to finish my Master's in Economics (with econometrics as my elective) and learning Python, SQL and SPSS to build a career as a Data Scientist.

 <!---
 iAshish06/iAshish06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.